Guidelines for evaluators

 Percentile ranking (0-100%)

 Judge the quality of the research heuristically.
-Consider all aspects of quality, credibility, importance to knowledge production, and importance to practice.
+Consider all aspects of quality, credibility, importance to future impactful applied research, and practical relevance and usefulness.

 Methods: Justification, reasonableness, validity, robustness